OpenFreeEnergy/openfe/docs/reference/index.rst

 .. note::
    We have reproduced API documentation from the `gufe`_ package here for convenience.
-   Gufe serves as a foundation layer for openfe, providing abstract base classes and object models, and so might be more useful for developers.
+   `gufe`_ serves as a foundation layer for openfe, providing abstract base classes and object models, and so might be more useful for developers.

 .. toctree::
     :maxdepth: 2